 - Application for recommendation completed and given to the department

-Through our Superintendent Certificate program, you'll build your analysis, problem-solving and leadership skills.
+Through our Superintendent Certificate program (through the Educational Leadership concentration), you'll build your analysis, problem-solving and leadership skills.
 You'll learn how to plan, implement and manage organizational change using data to create a collaborative culture.

 In order to sit for the exam, you must: